 Sedation is an option.

-For patients who have anxiety about their proposed surgery, a decision might be made to use conscious sedation technique during their procedure so they are more relaxed.
+For patients who have anxiety about their proposed surgery, a decision might be made to use some type of conscious sedation technique during their procedure so they are more relaxed.
 (The use of a local anesthetic is still required.)
-Here's more information: Conscious Sedation.
+Here’s more information: Conscious Sedation.

 b) General Anesthesia.